ryangray/zx81-utils/README.md

   bytes.
 However, the system variables and display file make it use 659 bytes more overall.
 In some cases, this could make the difference in needing a 16K ROM versus just an 8K ROM, so you could try the standard loader.

+  Note that this loader also skips clearing the memory since it writes the system variables and over all the other memory we care about, and this seems to be fine even on a TS1500 that doesn't do this init before loading a cartridge ROM.
+If a program doesn't seem to work with this, you can try the prog+vars loader with option -p.

+* `-p` - Use the prog+vars loader which is a generalized version of the original Timex ROM cartridge loaders.
+It only stores the program and optionally the variables in the ROM (-v switch).
+It clears RAM and generates a display file when loading the program.
+This doesn't work for a number of programs that rely on certain system variables.
+The total size with this loader is slightly smaller by 659 bytes, so if the program is near the max size, you might have to use this loader to fit in 16K.
+However, if the P file has variables you don't need, you can use this loader with the -v option to leave out the variables data to have a smaller ROM size.

 The cartridge ROM will autorun on startup on a TS1500, but on a ZX81 or TS1000, you will have to give the command `RAND USR 8192` to start the ROM